JoelSchecheleski/react-native-sidemenu/README.md

 ### Get started

 This is the **Version 2.0** of the [original React Native Sidemenu Template](https://github.com/darde/react-native-sidemenu/tree/Version-1.0).
 This template uses the beauty project [react native vector icons][vectorIcons] that allow us to use font icons collections such as [FontAwesome][fontAwesome], [Ionicons][ionicons], [MaterialIcons][materialIcons] and many others.
-In this version we replaced some components such as the old React Native Navigator and the [Icon.ToolbarAndroid][iconToolbarAndroid] component for the new [React Navigation][reactNavigation] component.
+In this version I replaced some components such as the old React Native Navigator and the [Icon.ToolbarAndroid][iconToolbarAndroid] component with the new [React Navigation][reactNavigation] component.
 The [Redux][redux] library was also added.

 In order to start a brand new project with react native vector icons, you should follow the [instalation steps](https://github.com/oblador/react-native-vector-icons#installation), which is not necessary for this template that already has the library installed.
 So, to get started with react native side menu template just follow the steps below: